DrJohnT/DrJohnT.github.io/_blog_posts/2020-04-21-ha_journey.md

   </tbody>
 </table>

-## Dead-end in Tahoma
+## Dead-end in TaHomA

-> *Somfy Tahoma hub purchased 7<sup>th</sup> Nov 2019 – Returned after 24 hours*
+> *Somfy TaHomA hub purchased 7<sup>th</sup> Nov 2019 – Returned after 24 hours*

 <img align="right"  width="200px" src="../assets/images/HowEBay/somfy_tahoma_fail.png"/>

 I wanted more, so I started looking at the smart home hubs.
-Since I had ten Velux devices which supported the rare [IO-HomeControl](http://www.io-homecontrol.com/index.php/en/) protocol plus three Somfy Huna blinds, I thought I would try out the Somfy Tahoma hub.
+Since I had ten Velux devices which supported the rare [IO-HomeControl](http://www.io-homecontrol.com/index.php/en/) protocol plus three Somfy Huna blinds, I thought I would try out the Somfy TaHomA hub.
 Like many companies, Somfy claimed great things for their hub.
 The reality was very different and the product was a huge, huge disappointment, particularly for the price point: £262!!!!

 The web-based used interface is awful.
 Not exactly designed, but more thrown together.
 First, you select your dwelling (house, flat etc.) which uses some dreadful background graphics that a child could draw better.
-They somehow think putting badly designed icons of your devices on a badly drawn background of a house will improve the experience!
+They somehow think putting badly designed icons of your devices on a badly drawn background of a house will somehow improve the experience!

 You need to be very resourceful to figure out how to pair the devices as the on-screen prompts are useless.
-Rather than simply discovering the Velux devices, I eventually guessed that I needed to copy the settings over from my Velux remote control to the new Tahoma hub.
-Given the Velux remote can auto-discover the components, why can’t the Tahoma?
+Rather than simply discovering the Velux devices, I eventually guessed that I needed to copy the settings over from my Velux remote control to the new TaHomA hub.
+Given the Velux remote can auto-discover the components, why can’t the TaHomA?

 The TaHomA hub works with Google Assistant.
 For example, you can open/close Velux blinds using *“Hey Google, open the bedroom blinds”*.
 You can even open Velux windows, but Google Assistant requests a security code to allow you to do that.
 I have no idea when this was set nor where to change it, so God help you if you don’t know the code!